 This matters not only for the editors that are looking for nail art products to be included in their gift guides but also for their readers and future visitors.

 A luring coupon with a discount for is also a welcoming addition worth considering when pitching for a gift guide.

-Research your ideal magazines and blogs.
+Research your ideal magazines and blogs and make a list.
 You will have to decide which blogs and media websites target your market audience.
 If you are good at selling your nail art supplies and products you probably already know your targeted customers.

+Do a quick Google search.
 Type in gift guide submissions on Google.
-You will get a list of all of the gift guides that are accepting submissions.
-This isn't a complete list though.
-You can also go one step further and search for gift guides in your specific niche or based on products.
+You will get a list of all of the gift guides that are accepting submissions from a vast array of media outlets.

 Here are some example searches to try: